Complete conservative dynamics for inspiralling compact binaries with spins at the fourth post-Newtonian order: Introduction

-In this paper we complete this series of works to the 4PN order, and in particular the recent derivation of the NNLO spin-squared interaction potential \cite{Levi:2015ixa}.
-First, we derive the physical equations of motion (EOMs) of the position and the spin, which are both obtained directly via the action approach \cite{Levi:2014sba,Levi:2015msa}.
-Then we derive the Hamiltonian following the procedure outlined in previous works \cite{Levi:2014sba,Levi:2015uxa}, and specify it also for the center of mass frame.
+In this paper we complete this series of works to the 4PN order, and in particular the derivation of the NNLO spin-squared interaction potential \cite{Levi:2015ixa}.
+First, we note the physical equations of motion (EOMs) of the position and the spin, which are both obtained directly via the action approach \cite{Levi:2014sba,Levi:2015msa}.
+Then we derive the Hamiltonian following the procedure outlined in previous works \cite{Levi:2014sba,Levi:2015uxa}, and specify it also for the center-of-mass frame.
 We provide here also an equivalent potential and Hamiltonian to those of \cite{Levi:2011eq,Levi:2014sba} for the NNLO spin1-spin2 sector for a total result consistent with the formulation and gauge choices of \cite{Levi:2015msa} (which are also different than in \cite{Levi:2008nh,Levi:2010zu}).
 We proceed to construct the conserved integrals of motion, which form the Poincar\'e algebra.
 As there is currently no other independent derivation of the NNLO spin-squared sector, this construction actually provides a crucial consistency check of our result.
-Finally, we provide complete gauge invariant relations among the binding energy, angular momentum, and orbital frequency of an inspiralling binary with generic compact spinning components to the 4PN order.
+Finally, we provide complete gauge-invariant relations among the binding energy, angular momentum, and orbital frequency of an inspiralling binary with generic compact spinning components to the 4PN order.

 The paper is organized as follows.
-In section \ref{eomxs} we obtain the equations of motion of the position and the spin.
-In section \ref{ham}, we provide the NNLO quadratic in spin Hamiltonians consistent with the gauge choices in \cite{Levi:2015msa}, and also specify them for the center of mass frame.
-In section \ref{poincare} we find the conserved integrals of motion, which constitute a strong check of our potential and Hamiltonian result from \cite{Levi:2015ixa}.
-In section \ref{GI} we complete the gauge invariant relations among the binding energy, angular momentum, and orbital frequency of an inspiralling binary with generic compact spinning components to 4PN order.
-We conclude in section \ref{theendmyfriend}.
+In section \ref{eomxs} we note the equations of motion of the position and the spin.
+In section \ref{ham}, we provide the NNLO quadratic-in-spin Hamiltonians consistent with the gauge choices in \cite{Levi:2015msa}, and also specify them for the center-of-mass frame.
+In section \ref{poincare} we find the conserved integrals of motion, which constitute a strong check of our potential and Hamiltonian resulting from \cite{Levi:2015ixa}.
+In section \ref{GI} we complete the gauge-invariant relations among the binding energy, angular momentum, and orbital frequency of an inspiralling binary with generic compact spinning components to 4PN order, and we conclude in section \ref{theendmyfriend}.
 In addition in appendix \ref{nnlos1s2} we provide the NNLO spin1-spin2 potential with the gauge choices of \cite{Levi:2015msa}, and show its equivalence to the Hamiltonians provided in \cite{Hartung:2011ea,Levi:2014sba}.